sparkflows/sparkflows-docs/docs/user-guide/connectors/mongodb.rst

-Mongodb
+MongoDB
 ==========

-Fire Insights has a processor that allows you to connect with Mongodb.
+Fire Insights has a processor that allows you to connect with MongoDB.

 Workflow for Reading Data from MongoDB